 The application process begins with an online application.
 Candidates will be notified of their application status within one week of submission.
-Selected candidates will then be scheduled for an on-site interview working with real kids at one of our partner schools.
-The application process for the 2017-18 academic school year is closed.
-We will begin accepting applications for the 2018-19 academic school year in August 2017.
+Selected candidates will then be scheduled for a phone interview.
+If a candidate advances, they will be invited to participate in an on-site interview working with real kids at one of our partner schools.